-12.6.3 Fumigation of Flat Storages, Farm Storages, Vertical Storages
+12.6.3 Fumigation of Flat Storages, Bunkers, Farm Storages, Vertical Storages

 - 1. A Fumigation Management Plan must be written for all fumigations prior to actual treatment (see Section 11). - 2.
-Phostoxin® Prepac Ropes are intended primarily for application at or near the surface of the commodity to be treated.
-The Prepac Rope may be applied directly atop the commodity or they may also be placed below the surface by probing or trenching if they can be anchored and marked for easy retrieval after the completion of the exposure period.
+Phostoxin® Prepacs are intended primarily for application at or near the surface of the commodity to be treated.
+The Prepacs may be applied directly atop the commodity or affixed to cardboard or other rigid material which is then placed on the surface.
+Prepacs may also be placed below the surface by probing if they can be anchored and marked for easy retrieval after completion of the exposure period.
 Surface application may be used if the storage can be made sufficiently gas tight to contain the fumigant gas long enough for it to penetrate the commodity.

 This procedure is not recommended for leaky structures or when a considerable depth of bulk commodity must be penetrated to assure effective gas concentrations in all parts of the storage.
 In these instances, it is advisable to place about 25 percent of the dosage in the floor level aeration ducts.
-This maybe made in the form of Phostoxin® tablets or pellets.
-Check the ducts prior to addition of Phostoxin® to make sure that they contain no liquids.
+Check the ducts prior to addition of Phostoxin® Prepacs to make sure that they contain no liquids.